 Co-curricular and extra-curricular activities

 These activities provide great entry-level skill development and networking opportunities, and many of them are on campus.
 Groups such as the Student Peer Leader Network and student interest clubs enable you to develop skills such as event organising, project management, teamwork, communication, leadership and more.
 It is recommended to get involved at the start of your student journey.

 Spending a period of time overseas at a partner institution can be a life-changing experience and provide new insights into your preferences, choices and ideas about your future.
 Other benefits include cross-cultural communication skills, cultural awareness, establishing new connections, self-management, planning and resourcefulness.
 These skills all contribute to developing your ability to thrive in today's diverse global market.
-The University offers a range of options if you are interested in study abroad.
+The University offers a range of options if you are interested in study overseas.

 You may seek opportunities to develop professional and transferable skills in a setting similar to a work environment, solving real-life business problems individually or in teams.
 Keep yourself informed of opportunities within your industry, such as employer-sponsored competitions or other industry opportunities for student engagement.